 St Thomas` Church Memorial TowerPrint Page

-Tower of the church commemorates parishioners who served in World War Two.
+The tower of the church commemorates parishioners who served in World War Two.

-The Second World War was still in progress when in September, 1944, the matter of a War Memorial was discussed by the Vestry, and it was considered that such memorial should take the form of a Tower as an addition to the Church.
+World War Two was still in progress when in September, 1944, the matter of a War Memorial was discussed by the Vestry, and it was considered that such memorial should take the form of a Tower as an addition to the Church.
 The project had the full support of the parishioners, and later an appeal for funds was commenced.
 It was not until the end of 1953 that sufficient funds were in hand to commence the building.
 The final total cost of the tower, including extras and Architect’s fees was £7,500.

 Location